Tag Archives: Fort Morgan

 Their use in Coastal Artillery was nearly the last hurrah of the GPF in U.S. service.

 By May 1941, the M1917/18 was a Lend-Lease item, and much of those stocks not used to guard the various beaches soon were on their way to the British, where they made an appearance in North Africa against Rommel and Co.
-The GPF also served in the Pacific, with at least 60 of the model captured by the Japanese in the Philippines.
+The GPF also served in the Pacific, with at least 60 of the models captured by the Japanese in the Philippines.

 Late in 1942, some 100 GPFs that remained in storage were mounted on the turretless chassis of the obsolete M3 Lee tank to form the M12 Gun Motor Carriage as a form of early self-propelled artillery.
 When teamed up with the companion Cargo Carrier M30 (also a turretless M3), which allowed them to go into the line with 40 rounds of 155mm ready, they proved popular in a niche role.